ViscousTests/website/content/docs/lifestyle-optimizations/bike-commuting.md

 I like to keep a couple tubes (like [this one](https://amzn.to/3qN1r87)) around for an easy change.
 I also use patch kits for small punctures.

+You'll also need [tire levers](https://amzn.to/3JyEIDg) to remove your tire.

+When changing a tube, keep in mind that your tube was damaged by something.
+This could be:

+ - Something that punctured your tire.
+Run your hands along the inside of your tire near the puncture to make sure that nothing sharp is still embedded in your tire!
+ - Your tire itself has a hole in it.
+ - Your tube folded as it inflated, or was otherwise pinched.

+You don't want to change your tube only to have your new tube break for the same reason!

 ### Skipping Gears

 Sometimes when you bike you may notice skipping when pedaling, especially when